keydeveloper/examples-dialect-h2/README.md

 As mentioned above, the config file must be copied to your user directory as well.

 You can now start KeyDeveloper from the Start menu and use your plugin.

+## Using the plugin

+After deploying the plugin, you can create new models using the H2 dialect.
+When editing tables on an H2 model, only the relevant data types will be available.